SeanShubin/code-structure/README.md

     - path, the directory from which to start scanning
   - outputDir
     - path, the directory to place the report
-  - language
-    - the source language, currently only kotlin and elixir supported
-    - used to determine the names of things defined in each file
   - localDepth
     - when looking at the graph of a single file, how many levels of associated files to look at
     - for example, if depth is 1, only look at the files the subject immediately depends on, or is immediately depended on by